lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     The specifics of the covariates are expanded upon in the methods section.
-We have included the unadjusted results in the main manuscript and have described it in the results and discussion sections, in addition to making the changes to the abstract.
+We have included the unadjusted results in the main manuscript and have described it in the results and discussion sections, in addition to briefly describing them in the abstract (keeping within the word limit).

 4. *"Conclusions in abstract: I have a different interpretation of the results, particularly because adjustment waist may be an over-adjustment."*

-    We have included a sensitivity analysis identifying which exact covariate attenuates the results between the unadjusted and adjusted models. {{briefly describe the results here}}.
+    We have included a sensitivity analysis identifying which exact covariate attenuates the results between the unadjusted and adjusted models; the covariate is waist circumference.
+While inclusion of this variable attenuates most of the associations, we believe that adjustment of this variable is necessary given that biologically NEFA come from the adipose tissue during fasting and hypothetically more adipose tissue would indicate higher NEFA.
+Since other aspects of adipose tissue (e.g. role in inflammation and appetite regulation) could also impact insulin sensitivity and beta-cell function, we believe it is an important confounder to adjust for.
+We have included in the conclusions a discussion on how adjustment of waist circumference influences the model and the interpretation.

 5. *"INTRODUCTION: a clear and well-written introduction with a clear objective and hypothesis"*